+2.2 Measurement Technique

-2.2.
-MEASUREMENT TECHNIQUE The measurements in the empty room were made during three days: 1995 October 14, 28 and 1995 November 4.
+The measurements in the empty room were made during three days: 1995 October 14, 28, and November 4.
 The absence of the audience was not particularly important, as the seats were heavily upholstered, and some of them were covered with a thin tissue, which added some absorption.
-Although in the past no measurement had ever been made with the audience in this theater, experimental results obtained from the authors in other similar Italian theaters show that the reduction in reverberation time due to the audience is less than 0.1 s at midfrequencies.
+Although in the past no measurements had ever been made with the audience in this theater, experimental results obtained by the authors in other similar Italian theaters show that the reduction in reverberation time due to the audience is less than 0.1 s at midfrequencies.